What is the working load limit for Lock-N-Lift tools?

 8′ X 20′6,665 lbs.

-As you can see, a center mounted Lock-N-Lift tool can comfortably handle an 8’ X 20’ road plate.
+A center mounted Lock-N-Lift tool can comfortably handle an 8’ X 20’ road plate.

 Can I use Lock-N-Lift tools on plates larger than 8’ X 20’?

-For larger plates, we recommend using 2 tools equally spaced along the long dimension of the plate.
-See our Applications page for an example of a 2- tool setup.
+For larger plates, we recommend using two tools equally spaced along the long dimension of the plate.

 What is the welding procedure for Model 500B weld-in plates?